AndreaMargutti/z-index-formazione/slides.md

 ---

-# The Solution

-To solve the problem with z-index, we need to understand how stacking contexts work and how to create them.

-## What creates a stacking context?
+# What creates a stacking context?

 <div class="text-sm">